 Wider lenses see more, but at a lower magnification, giving less detail.
 Magnification increases as the borescope approaches the subject, unlike a microscope objective, which gives a fixed magnification at one object distance.

 Choose a Hawkeye® Rigid Borescope when the entry path is straight.
-Rigids have better image quality, and are more durable and less expensive, than flexible scopes.
+Compared to other types of borescopes, Rigids have better image quality and are more durable and less expensive than flexible scopes.
 Hawkeye® Pro Rigid Borescopes have DOV’s of 0°, 30°, and 90°.

 When your entry path is curved, you’ll need a Hawkeye® Pro, Classic, or Blue Flexible Borescope.
 With 0-, 2-, or 4-way articulation, up to 25,000 pixel image resolution, and flexible, durable, tungsten sheathing, Hawkeye® Flexible Borescopes are the finest fiberscopes on the market.